CompletelyUnbelievable/ChangeOutage/BetterDiscord101/PseudoCSS/README.md

 <img src="https://raw.githubusercontent.com/CompletelyUnbelievable/ThemeResource/master/BetterDiscord101/PseudoCSS/Images/PseudoElementExample2.png" height="200px">

 What is being pointed out here is that the scrollbar, though it is a pseudo element, does not add any element to the element tab.
 On the other hand the before pseudo element does get rendered in the element tab, even though it is a style that was added through CSS.
+This distinction is very important when it comes to pseudo elements, because you would otherwise be searching for an element that cannot be seen.
+That, or you weren't looking out for a "::before" or "::after" element that could have been what you were looking for.

+When it comes to the before and after elements they always require content as a style even if that content does not contain anything.
+If it does not contain content then the before and after elements will not be rendered at all.

 <h3>To be continued</h3>